orangutanemoji/asdr-report-to-xml/README.md

 # asdr-report-to-xml

 `asdr-report-to-xml.ipynb` automates point creation for Desigo CC.
 It takes an ASDR file in `.csv` format and outputs an `.xml` file with the same name and location.
-In order to run the `.ipynb` file, you will need a Python environment with Jupyter Notebook support, such as VS Code.
+In order to run the `.ipynb` file, you will need a Python environment with Jupyter Notebook support, such as VS Code or Google Colab.

 On the initial run, the required libraries can be installed by setting `FIRST_RUN` to True.